ArkEcosystem/desktop-wallet/README.md

 # Install dependencies
 yarn install

-# Serve with hot reload at localhost:9080
+# Serve the application with hot reload at localhost:9080
-yarn run dev
+yarn dev

-# check that all dependencies are used
+# Check that all dependencies are used
-yarn run depcheck
+yarn depcheck

 # Build electron application for production
-yarn run build
+yarn build

-# Lint all JS/Vue component files in `src/`
+# Lint all JS/Vue files in the `src` and `__tests__`
-yarn run lint
+yarn lint

+# Lint, and fix, all JS/Vue files in `src` and `__tests__`
+yarn lint:fix

+# Run unit and end-to-end tests
+yarn test

-# run unit tests
+# Run unit tests
 yarn test:unit

-# run unit tests and watch for changes to re-run the tests
+# Run unit tests and watch for changes to re-run the tests
 yarn test:unit:watch

-# run unit tests and generate and display the coverage report
+# Run unit tests and generate and display the coverage report
 yarn test:unit:coverage

-# run end-to-end tests (packs the app)
+# Run end-to-end tests
 yarn test:e2e

-# run unit and end-to-end tests (packs the app)
-yarn test
 ```

 ## Security